Get the latest in kids' media, tech, and news right to your inbox

 Apps for Kids on the Autism Spectrum

 Technology has the power to unlock learning for kids of all ages and stages.
-Recent innovations in the app world have introduced a whole new wave of learning tools and products to kids around the globe.
-Check out these apps that help kids with communication, organization, and even social-awareness skills -- and watch the video on the right to learn more about how to choose media and tech products for kids with learning differences.
+And sometimes exploring and learning on a device first is less intimidating than trying out new skills with real people.
+Check out these apps that help kids with communication, organization, and even social-awareness skills -- and watch the video to learn more about how to choose media and tech products for kids with learning differences.

 This ingenious app helps kids with special needs, social challenges, anxiety, or anger issues learn self-awareness as they begin to identify when they "need a break" and practice calming down.

-This scheduling app's simple, multisensory interface has great potential for use with kids with developmental or learning disabilities; anxiety or attention issues; and language, hearing, or processing difficulties.
+With its simple, multisensory interface, this app has great potential for use with kids with developmental or learning disabilities, anxiety or attention issues, and language, hearing, or processing difficulties.

 This extraordinary communication aid is great for kids who have basic to severe speech challenges.
 Kids can learn how to effectively convey wants, needs, feelings, opinions, social manners, and more.

 This excellent animated app boosts kids' social-awareness skills.
-Kids can learn to identify how their peers are feeling, coping strategies, the importance of eye contact, and a host of core social skills needed to function in daily life.
+Kids can learn to identify how their peers are feeling, develop coping strategies, recognize the importance of eye contact, and learn a host of core social skills needed to function in daily life.

 For more great learning tools for kids with special needs and learning differences, check out our Learning Difficulties and Special Needs guide.

-Ingrid Simone, Common Sense Media Apps Editor, contributed to this article.
+Angela Zimmerman, Common Sense Media, Manager of Editorial Partnerships, contributed to this article.